sdaitzman/sam.daitzman.com/index.md

 layout: "Layout"
 ---

-# Hi, I’m Sam 👩🏻‍💻
+<h1 class="big-title">Hi, I’m Sam 👩🏻‍💻</h1>
-# I’m an engineer and designer.

-I'm studying at <a href="https://www.olin.edu">Olin College of Engineering</a>, where I work with interdisciplinary teams on projects and research in fields like computing, design* and engineering ethics.
+I'm studying at <a href="https://www.olin.edu">Olin College of Engineering</a>.
+I work with interdisciplinary teams on projects and research in fields like computing, design and engineering ethics.